SPANISH PAELLA & TAPAS RESTAURANT

 Dec 7, 2020

 Many couples seek unique experiences outside their normal dating routines.
-That’s why many adventurous partners choose to eat at Socarrat, an authentic Spanish paella and tapas restaurant in New York City.
+That’s why many adventurous partners choose to eat at Socarrat, an authentic Spanish paella and tapas restaurant in the heart of New York City.

 The Best French Toast in NYC, Hands Down